NorthCoastChurch/IT-Policy/Security-Policy-13-Log-Management.md

 **Log record life-cycle management**

-When logs document or contain valuable information related to activities of {COMPANY-NAME}’s information resources or the people who manage those resources, they are {COMPANY-NAME} Administrative Records, subject to the requirements of {COMPANY-NAME} to ensure that they are appropriately managed and preserved and can be retrieved as needed.
+When logs document or contain valuable information related to activities of North Coast Church’s information resources or the people who manage those resources, they are North Coast Church Administrative Records, subject to the requirements of North Coast Church to ensure that they are appropriately managed and preserved and can be retrieved as needed.

 **Retention**